-I am a professor of Computer Science at Colorado State University; I also hold an appointment in the Molecular, Cellular and Integrated Neuroscience (MCIN) program.
-I teach at virtually all levels of the curriculum, with a recent emphasis at the undergraduate level on CS253 (Software Engineering in C++) and at the graduate level on CS510 (Image Computation) .
+I am a professor of Computer Science at Colorado State University; I also hold an appointment in the Molecular, Cellular and Integrated Neuroscience (MCIN) program and work with the CSU Energy Institute.
+I teach at virtually all levels of the curriculum; I am currently teaching CS165 (Introduction to Data Structures).
+At the graduate level I often teach CS510 (Image Computation) and CS510 (Artificial Intelligence) .
 My research is in recognizing people, their gestures, and their actions, and applying this to complex systems of interacting people and machines.
-I have served the field in many capacities, including as General Chair of CVPR in 1999 and a senior program committee member for AAAI in 2015 and 2016, but my recent service efforts have concentrated on the department, serving as graduate program director for three years, serving multiple terms on the executive committee, and working toward greater diversity within the department.
+I have served the field in many capacities, including as General Chair of CVPR in 1999 and a senior program committee member for AAAI in 2015, 2016 and 2019.

 Ross Beveridge and I co-direct the computer vision lab.
 If you are a graduate student at CSU interested in computer vision, you should attend our weekly lab meetings.
 Students who are seriously interested in computer vision should take CS410 (Computer Graphics) in the fall of their first year, and CS510 (Image Computation) in the spring.